simonw/sqlite-utils/docs/python-api.rst

 Registering custom SQL functions
 ================================

 SQLite supports registering custom SQL functions written in Python.
-The ``@db.register_function`` decorator provides syntactic sugar for registering these functions.
+The ``db.register_function()`` method lets you register these functions, and keeps track of functions that have already been registered.

+If you use it as a method it will automatically detect the name and number of arguments needed by the function:

 .. code-block:: python